 In the time that a graduate has been studying for their degree an apprentice may have gained enough experience to be promoted.
-Scientific technicians with the National Nuclear Laboratory can earn up to £28,144 on completion of its apprenticeship.

 However, to match the earning potential of a graduate, an apprentice may need to consider further study towards a degree after finishing their apprenticeship.
 Further study may involve studying part time while working for your employer or going to university full time after completing your apprenticeship.
 This might not be necessary if your apprenticeship involves studying towards a degree or an equivalent qualification.